faniry6/hodgeDecomposition2D/README.md

   </code>
 The squared L^2-norms  of all decomposition will be then saved in the same folder as the input file into csv file.

+# Test

+There is an example test in <code>./test/fromStarrm</code> where you could find an exmple file to see how the formating of the vector looks like
 # Troubleshouting

 - Make sure that the correct jvx is mapped.